Search for heavy dark matter from dwarf spheroidal galaxies: leveraging cascades and subhalo models: Summary

 Additional support for science analysis during the operations phase is gratefully acknowledged from the Istituto Nazionale di Astrofisica in Italy and the Centre National d'\'Etudes Spatiales in France.
 This work performed in part under DOE Contract DE-AC02-76SF00515.}

 {The authors express our gratitude to Soheila Abdollahi, Regina Caputo, Milena Crnogorcevic, and Davide Serini for their valuable assistance in preparing the draft.
 We especially thank Davide Serini, Regina Caputo, and Donggeun Tak for providing insightful comments on the draft.} We also thank Shin'iciro Ando for sharing the codes on the DM template model for the dwarf satellites.
 D.S., N.H., and K.M. are supported by JSPS KAKENHI Grant Number 20H05852.
-This work is supported in part by the Scientific Research (22K14035 [NH]).
+The work of N.H is also supported in part by the Scientific Research 22K14035 MEXT Leading Initiative for Excellent Young Researchers Grant Number 2023L0013.
 The work of K.M. was also supported by the NSF Grants No.~AST-2108466 and No.~AST-2108467, and KAKENHI No.~20H01901.

 \paragraph{Note added.} While we are finalizing this paper, Ref.~\cite{Hu:2023iex} of a close research interest appeared.
 The major difference is the treatment of the source extension.
 Also, the model for the diffusion is different from each other.